 Students should use clear research questions and suitable research methods (e.g., library, electronic media, personal interviews) to elicit, synthesize, and present evidence from multiple primary and secondary sources.
 Quotations and citations should be written into the text while maintaining the flow of ideas.

 Prompt: Create an expository composition describing the major developments in an American industry during World War II.
-Identify the dates and key people involved; the war's impact on the location of the industry; the industry's use of resources; and, the major developments in the industry during the war.
-Select one topic from the following industries: Aerospace; Electronics; Commercial Agriculture; Oil and Automobile; Defense/Weaponry and Communications; Entertainment; or, Medicine.
+Select one topic from the following industries: Aerospace; Electronics; Commercial Agriculture; Oil and Automobile; Defense/Weaponry and Communications; Entertainment; or Medicine.